KrustyTy/comp-thinking-2019/README.md

-# comp-thinking-2019
+# comp-thinking-2019 # Loosie-Goosie-7
 This is for the class for code louisville

-# Justin Schuhmann
+# Justin Schuhmann # Tyron Monts